umbraco/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 The DI container of an Umbraco implementation contains a collection of `UrlSegmentProviders`.
 This collection is populated during Umbraco boot up.
 Umbraco ships with a 'DefaultUrlSegmentProvider' - but custom implementations can be added to the collection.

-When the `GetUrlSegment` extension method is called for a content item + culture combination, each registered `IUrlSegmentProvider` in the collection is executed in 'collection order' until a particular `UrlSegmentProvider` returns a segment value for the content, and no further `UrlSegmentProviders` in the collection will be executed.
-If no segment is returned by any provider in the collection a `DefaultUrlSegmentProvider` will be used to create a segment - this is done to ensure that a segment will always be created, in case the default provider was removed from the collection without a new being added or something similar.
+When the `GetUrlSegment` extension method is called for a content item + culture combination, each registered `IUrlSegmentProvider` in the collection is executed in 'collection order'.
+This continues until a particular `UrlSegmentProvider` returns a segment value for the content, and no further `UrlSegmentProviders` in the collection will be executed.
+If no segment is returned by any provider in the collection a `DefaultUrlSegmentProvider` will be used to create a segment.
+This ensures that a segment is always created, like when a default provider is removed from a collection without a new one being added.

 To create a new Url Segment Provider, implement the following interface: